econrad003/yaMazeImp/README.md

 ## 2 Scripts

-* *make-maze.py* - a script to create rectangular mazes using standard algorithms
+* *make_maze.py* - a script to create rectangular mazes using standard algorithms
 * *texturizer.py* - a script to create texture matrices using standard algorithms
-* *eval-xxxxx.py* - a collection of scripts to generate a number of mazes using a given algorithm and collect statistics on those mazes
+* *eval_xxxxx.py* - a collection of scripts to generate a number of mazes using a given algorithm and collect statistics on those mazes
-* *xxxxx-demo.py* - a collection of scripts to demonstrate particular objects, including special kinds of mazes ( for example: polar mazes, sigma mazes, delta mazes, upsilon mazes) or to test features (such as layout programs)
+* *xxxxx_demo.py* - a collection of scripts to demonstrate particular objects, including special kinds of mazes ( for example: polar mazes, sigma mazes, delta mazes, upsilon mazes) or to test features (such as layout programs)

 The scripts *entab.py* and *detab.py* are respectively a script to replace spaces by tabs and a script to replace tabs by spaces.
 They have nothing to do with mazes.
 I use them because the text editor that I use (Gnome's TextEditor) cannot be configured to use spaces for Python and tabs for some other language.
 The space/tab configuration is all or nothing.
 Nor can it be configured correctly to do entabbing or detabbing.

+### 2.1 Recent additions and changes

+14 July 2020 (Bastille Day) -- **Theta Mazes** -- Added the script *polar_demo.py* to create polar mazes (also known as theta mazes).
+The associated python programs are *polar_cell.py* (to manage cells), *polar_grid.py* (to manage the associated grids), and *layout_plot_polar.py* (to handle displaying the maze using *matplotlib*).
+The layout displays cells as polygons instead of circular bars because the managing circular bars would require using superimposed axes, specifically polar coordinates for flood-filling the circular bars and rectangular coordinates for drawing boundary arcs.
+Jamis Buck uses essentially the same polygon scheme with his *ruby* *chunky_png* layout of theta mazes.
+Two kinds of mazes can be produced -- one kind having a single cell at the pole, and the other with several wedge cells that all circle about the pole.
+A cell's neighbors are inward, clockwise, counterclockwise, and outward.
+A cell may have more than one outward neighbor.

 ## 3 Algorithms